Questions & Answers

 A5: Yes.
 Quotations from medical and scientific literature or from personal communications should be faithfully reproduced (except where adaptation or modification is required in order to comply with any applicable codes, in which case it must be clearly stated that the quotation has been adapted and/or modified) and the precise sources identified.
 Quotations should not change or distort the intended meaning of the author or the significance of the underlying work or study.

-Q6: Are reprints considered as promotional material under the IRPMA Code?
+Q6: Are reprints considered as printed promotional materials under the IRPMA Code?

-A6: No. Reprints of scientific and medical articles, when used as stand-alone documents, are not developed by pharmaceutical companies and as such cannot be considered as promotional materials.
-If, however, they are proactively presented to a healthcare professional together, with other, company-originated documents, they then become promotional materials.
+A6: No. Reprints of scientific and medical articles, when used and presented to healthcare professionals as stand-alone documents, are not developed by pharmaceutical companies and as such cannot be considered as printed promotional materials.
+If, however, they are proactively presented to a healthcare professionals together, with other, printed promotional materials, they then become part of the printed promotional materials.
+It has to be ensure the whole package of the printed promotional materials should be presented in align with Code 5.
 In all cases, where promotion refers to, includes, or is presented together with scientific or medical articles or studies, clear references should be provided.
-Any reprint of artwork (including graphs, illustrations, photographs or tables) taken from articles or studies and included or presented with promotional materials should clearly indicate the source of the artwork and be faithfully reproduced.
+Any reprint of artwork (including graphs, illustrations, photographs or tables) taken from articles or studies and included or presented with printed promotional materials should clearly indicate the source of the artwork and be faithfully reproduced.

 Q7: What is the definition of “simple statement of indication”?